MikeRogers0/MikeRogersIO/source/blog/2012-07-19-traveling-with-android.html.md

 ## 5. Making calls on the cheap

-Calling & texting while traveling looked friggin expensive!
+Calling & texting while traveling looked rather expensive!
 However with the data SIM I had & jumping onto free wifi, I used [Viber](http://www.viber.com/) (It's like Skype, but not a bloated OTT POS) to make calls & message people.